 - Submit a Correction to Your Prequalification Application

 - Prequalified Providers: Update Your Information

-Programs that have at least 3 Stars in Vermont's Step Ahead Recognition System may provide prekindergarten education if they have an approved 2-year plan to meet the required program quality standards.
-Complete the Plan to Achieve 4 STARS Form and submit to Melissa Riegel-Garrett.
+Programs must have 4 STARS with 2 points in each of the arenas in Vermont's Step Ahead Recognition System to be prequalified.
+A program with 3 STARS or a program with 4 STARS without 2 points in each arena may provide prekindergarten education if they have an approved plan to meet the required program quality standards.
+Complete the online Plan to Achieve 4 STARS form and submit to Melissa Riegel-Garrett.

 Required Prekindergarten Child Assessments